danielq1985/si_expansion_public/README.md

 - How is performance distributed accross zip codes?
   - Where are our top performers?
 - Who are our top performers?
-- Finding our matching locations
+- Find matching locations
-- Presenting our findings
+- Present findings

 ### Tech Used
-- Programming: Python (libraries: )
+- Programming: Python
 - Data: Company CRM, Census API
 - Visualization: Tableau